bitlogic/hello-docker/README.md

 # Docker Tutorial

-An entry level `docker` 🐳 tutorial for anyone who wants to learn how to use docker effectively in their day-to-day dev work.
+An entry level `docker` 🐳 tutorial brought yoy by @bitlogicos :heart: for anyone who wants to learn how to use docker effectively in their day-to-day dev work.

 This tutorial attempts to drive you through the fundamentals and into some advanced topics like `docker services` and  `docker stacks` and `docker's swarm mode`.

-This is, of course, a continuous work in progress; so feel free to propose changes and spread the word.
+> This is a continuous work in progress; so feel free to propose changes and spread the word. :bowtie: :whale:

-Get started in the [`0-orientation`](https://github.com/bitlogic/hello-docker/tree/master/0-orientation) section.
+So, lets get started in the [`orientation section.`] (https://github.com/bitlogic/hello-docker/tree/master/0-orientation) section.

-# License
+## License

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.